livingstonb/Discrete_HA/readme.txt

 p -			stores parameters
-basemodel - 		stores objects from the model with income risk norisk 	- 		stores objects from the model without income risk simulations - 		stores simulation results associated with basemodel sgrid - 		stores savings grid in various sizes xgrid - 		stores cash-on-hand grid in various sizes income - 		stores objects from the income process prefs - 		stores objects related to preferences direct_results - 	stores important results associated with direct methods sim_results - 		stores important results associated with simulations
+basemodel - 		stores objects from the model with income risk norisk 	- 		stores objects from the model without income risk simulations - 		stores simulation objects associated with basemodel sgrid - 		stores savings grid in various sizes xgrid - 		stores cash-on-hand grid in various sizes income - 		stores objects from the income process prefs - 		stores objects related to preferences direct_results - 	stores results associated with direct methods for basemodel sim_results - 		stores results associated with simulations for basemodel norisk_results 		stores results associated with direct methods for norisk model